 WHAT YOU NEED TO KNOW:

-Femoropopliteal bypass is surgery to place a graft to bypass narrowed arteries in your upper leg.
+Femoropopliteal bypass is surgery to place a graft to go around narrowed arteries in your upper leg.
 The graft may be from a blood vessel in your arm or leg, or it may be man-made.
 A femoropopliteal bypass can improve blood flow to your leg and foot, and decrease your symptoms.